-The water system sustained physical damage as a result

-ty and recovery.
-This is a primary community concern,
+The water system sustained physical damage as a result of the disaster.
+Repairing the system is critical to fire safety and recovery.
+This is a primary community concern, leading to assignment as a Tier 1 priority.

-The Town of Paradise will support the Paradise Irrigation

-re-pressurized the distribution system, repaired some of

-the leaks, and did initial water quality testing to determine that the distribution system had been contaminated with volatile organic compounds (VOCs).
-In response to the contamination, PID issued a "do not drink" advisory that is still in effect today as the system is repaired under the each main within the PID system has been identified as a and continue for approximately two years (anticipated completion in early 2021) until all categories of service lines have been tested, renaired, and restored.
+The Town of Paradise will support the Paradise Irrigation District (PID) in its mission to restore potable water throughout the town Following the Camp Fire PID re-pressurized the distribution system, repaired some of the leaks, and did initial water quality testing to determine that the distribution system had been contaminated with volatile organic compounds (VOCs).
+In response to the contamination, PID issued a "do not drink" advisory that is still in effect today as the system is repaired under the PID Recovery Plan protocols.

+In order to determine restoration and service priority, each main within the PID system has been identified as a Category 1 through Category 4 main.
+Category 1 is a primary distribution main.
+Work will begin with Category 1 and continue for approximately two years (anticipated completion in early 2021) until all categories of service lines have been tested, renaired, and restored.